 Ongoing research is investigating the link between walnuts and cancer prevention.

-Evidence has been mixed, but emerging research shows that walnuts have the potential to contribute to a cancer-preventive diet through the synergy of numerous compounds such as melatonin, ellagitannins and gamma-tocopherol.
-All of these compounds may work together to lower oxidative stress, inflammation and gene expression that can result in cancer, according to the American Institute for Cancer Research.
+Evidence has been mixed, but emerging research shows that walnuts have the potential to contribute to a cancer-preventive diet through the synergy of various compounds such as melatonin, ellagitannins and gamma-tocopherol, which all might work together to lower oxidative stress, inflammation and gene expression that can result in cancer, according to the American Institute for Cancer Research.

 Overall, swapping the typical Western diet (which is high in red meat, refined grains and high-fat dairy products like butter) with a plant-based diet that includes nuts like walnuts is associated with a lower risk of cancer.